ECMAScript rewrite of owobot11, a Minecraft bot for the Kaboom server and clones

 botv12

 botv12 is a Minecraft bot originally designed for Kaboom and its clones.
-It has many of the features that you would expect in a modern Kaboom bot:

 How to install?